Plan your season with the best things to do in Edinburgh this spring.

 As the season changes, so too does the fresh produce.
 Spring is one of the best seasons for fruit and vegetables, so stock up from one of the city’s delightful markets.

 Open every Saturday on Castle Terrace, Edinburgh Farmers’ Market is busting with the best of Scotland’s natural larder, including meat, seafood, dairy and fruit and veg.
-Popular with residents, both Leith and Stockbridge Markets are full of foodie delights and unique handcrafted gifts.
-On the first Saturday of the month Leith Market, located beside the Water of Leith, is also home to a Vegan Quarter.
+Popular with residents, both Leith Market and Stockbridge Market are full of foodie delights and handmade crafts.
+On the first Saturday of the month Leith Market is also home to a vegan quarter.

-In the shadow of the majestic Edinburgh Castle, the Grassmarket neighbourhood takes its name from the busy agriculture trade fares that took place here from the 14th century.
-Nowadays, it’s still a hive of activity with the Grassmarket Market happening every Saturday, with stalls selling a range of fresh produce, freshly baked bread and handcrafted gifts.
+In the shadow of the majestic Edinburgh Castle, the Grassmarket takes its name from the busy agriculture trade fares that took place here from the 14th century.
+Nowadays, it’s still a hive of activity with the Grassmarket Market happening every Saturday, with stalls selling a range of fresh produce and handcrafted gifts.

 6. Meet the new arrivals